Mistakes when building raised beds.

 Not planning for Irrigation

 If you live in hot or dry areas, but even if you live in wetter areas, you should always plan to have irrigation nearby for your raised beds.
-The complexity of the watering system should match the weather where you are. for example if you live where you can usually count on weekly rain, you can probably get by with just a hose or a reclaimed runoff setup, such a a water catchment basin.
+The complexity of the watering system should match the weather where you are.
+For example, if you live where you can usually count on weekly rain, you can probably get by with just a hose or a reclaimed runoff setup, such a a water catchment basin.
 This will allow you to get through a dry spell or a heat wave.

 However, if you live in hotter, drier areas, you should invest in a more sophisticated, plumbed system on timers with shut off valves.
 Even if you think you’ll be able to water daily, you might need to consider how to water the plants when you are away.
 A timed system ensures that the plants get the optimum amount of water at the optimum time.